Unified Discovery (Quicksearch)

 - Search for records in Orbis and MORRIS catalogs

 Results for each of these will be presented in one screen (see an early prototype of Columbia's code with Yale records at http://search-test.library.yale.edu).

 Partners / collaborating departments

 The goal of the Discovery & Systems Metadata group is to optimize the user experience in Blacklight by identifying metadata standards that enhance discovery, search, and display.
 The group works closely with, and serves as a clearing house for, recommendations created in various groups within the Library for mapping MARC records, digital records, archival records, and others to Ladybird, Fedora, and Blacklight.
 The group updates existing local standards, like the Discovery Metadata for Digital Materials document, when necessary.
 The group also approves the creation of new fields in Ladybird for digital materials, and maps them to their display values in Blacklight.

 The group's first sprint occurred January 15 - 17.
 The focus of the sprint was to identify the initial MARC to SOLR mapping values needed for ingesting Orbis/Morris records into Blacklight.
 Results from the sprint are available on the Library IT SharePoint site.
 Feel free to contact any member of the group with questions.
 Group members include: Dominique Bourassa, Arcadia Falcone, Kate Kellet, Youn Noh, Jenn Nolte, Kalee Sprague (Chair), and Keiko Suzuki.

-- Fall 2014 Redesigned unified interface
+- Early Fall 2014 Redesigned unified interface